 The court process of litigating a divorce can be long and stressful for both couples.
 You can consider two types of alternative dispute resolution: mediation or arbitration.
 These ways will help you avoid spending a lot of time, incurring expenses, and the added stress of the court process.

 With mediation, you can retain more control over financial outcomes that you may need to give up in court.

 Divorce Financial Planning

-The financial process in a divorce isn’t easy.
+The financial process of a divorce isn’t easy.
 It isn’t too complicated an asset.
 As a result, you’ll need a financial plan to protect against unfairness during the divorce process.
-And as you chase the bigger inventory, don’t forget more minor things.
+And as you chase the more extensive inventory, don’t forget more minor things.

-You’ll need You’llrealistic about things like pets, furniture, dishes, artwork, amongst others, as it isn’t worth isn’t legal fees over them.
-Though the process may be overwhelming, take things one step at a time and keep a clear head to make sure you’re equipped to face your new life moving forward.
+You’ll need to be realistic about things like pets, furniture, dishes, and artwork, amongst others, as it isn’t worth isn’t legal fees over them.
+Though the process may be overwhelming, take things one step at a time and keep a clear head to ensure you’re equipped to face your new life moving forward.